OriginalGuru/midterm-1--phase-transitions/README.md

 3. wave phenomena;
 4. and, the behavior of systems near equilibrium.

-In this midterm exam, you will explore a (nonlinear) oscillator model, in, very likely, a different way that you have in the past; when the spring-constant becomes negative.
-When this happens we will need to include higher order terms in opur description of the energy, otherwise the mass will accelerate off to infinity.
+In this midterm exam, you will explore a (nonlinear) oscillator model, in, very likely, a different way than you have in the past; when the spring constant becomes negative.
+When this happens we will need to include higher-order terms in our description of the energy, otherwise the mass will accelerate off to infinity.

 Let's start by defining the model.